CountBricks: Cost to Trim a Door in Residential Projects

 Cost-Saving Tips from CountBricks Estimators

-• Order 16' lengths when possible to reduce joints and waste.
+• Order longer lengths to reduce waste.

 When to Replace vs. Re-trim